leberknecht/DndFileUploadBundle/README.md

 ### View

-If you dont have jQuery, include it before the bundle snippets:
+If you dont have jQuery included allready, do so before you include bundle snippets:
 ```twig
 <script src="http://code.jquery.com/jquery-2.1.1.min.js" type="text/javascript"></script>
 ```